Huh? What the heck is that?!

 Frankly, there has not been enough emphasis on this stuff in school and childhood; kids and parents tend to focus these days on padding university applications with impressive extracurricular activities and academic pursuits……and then there’s the undeniable social media “time suck.”

-As a kid and teen, I used to help making dinner.
+As a kid and teen, I helped make dinner.
 I set the table.
 I had lots of chores.
 Parents just aren’t expecting the same things anymore.

 I’ve learned through focus group discussions with university students in my area, they didn’t feel “ready,” in many ways, to leave home.
 To live on their own.